Bread-making can be a time-consuming process.

 The second type of proofing refers to the step that occurs before any bread-making has occurred.
 Here, yeast is added to water (sometimes along with sugar) to check if the yeast is still active.

-In this article, we’ll talk about proofing in terms of fermentation.
+We’ll be talking about proofing in terms of fermentation.

-Proofing, or Fermentation
+Proofing or Fermentation

 The word ferment comes from the Latin word fervere, which means to boil.
 Humans have been making leavened bread for decades.